The Ayakashi Hunter's Tainted Bride: Characters

 A cunning and skilled assassin and human trafficker, he is the illegitimate and fifth son of the former head of the Daidaiin clan, and he's also Hotaru (蛍流)'s twin older brother.
 Because their mother was the former clan head's mistress, the former clan head's legitimate wife persecuted them.
 The former clan head's legitimate wife sold their mother to merchants as bait to attract ayakashi, forcing Takeru and Hotaru to live in a secluded mountain hut, relying on each other to survive.
 Just before Takeru was about to leave his hometown for his studies, he unexpectedly learned that Hotaru had been betrayed by their clan members and used as bait to attract demons.
 Hotaru were severely injured by ayakashi, and the Great Yokai Gehou (外法) （the head of Tengus）appeared, took Takeru and Hotaru.
 Gehou healed but held Hotaru, who possessed high spiritual power, as a hostage, claiming that if Taku brought a woman with high spiritual power as an exchange, Hotaru would be released.

 After leaving his hometown, he was hired by Duke Saionji to serve Shinobu and carry out assassinations.
 In order to seize Nanao, he used Shinobu's jealousy to trigger a dangerous event, but with the failure of the plan, he deliberately left the evidence of Duke Saionji to escape, and colluded with Tokiko to prepare against Nanao and Yako.
 In order to make a deal with the Great Yokai in exchange for his twin younger sister Hotaru coming back, he doesn't hesitate to kidnap Nanao and prepare her as a bride candidate for the Great Yokai.
 Unexpectedly, Gehou have no intention of honoring his promise and only returns Hotaru's remains, leading Takeru, who knows the truth, to turn against Gehou.
-He fles with Nanao from the pursuit of the Tengu group, and after having the meal Nanao prepared, he understands her will and abilities, changing his stance to help Nanao escape.
+He fles with Nanao from the pursuit of the Tengu group, and after having the meal Nanao prepared, he understands her will and abilities, changing his stance to help Nanao escape.He agreed to the negotiation terms proposed by Yako, aiding The Imperial Chamber of the Onmyo in opposing Nurarihyon.
+As desired, he met with Hotaru's soul through Sara's spellcasting.
+Later, he apologized to Nanao for his previous actions and offered her blessings.
+Through Himiko's mediation, he avoided the death penalty.
+Following Himiko's arrangement and to fulfill his commitment to atone for his sins, he joined the 5th Division of The Imperial Chamber of the Onmyo.